Dash-Industry-Forum/codem-isoboxer/README.md

 ## Description

-Codem-isoboxer is a small browser-based MPEG-4 (ISOBMFF) parser.
+`codem-isoboxer` is a small browser-based MPEG-4 (ISOBMFF) parser.
 It is meant to be small, fast and efficient.
 A typical use-case would be inclusion in a new player framework (for emerging standards such as MPEG-DASH which rely on ISOBMFF for most situations) or to extract metadata from MPEG-4 files:

 * Parsing `emsg` boxes for in-band events;
 * Parsing `mdat` boxes for extracting subtitles;
 * Validating ISOBMFF segments before playing them back;
 * [etc.]

-Currently a limited set of ISOBMFF boxes is supported (alphabetically):
+Currently a limited set of ISOBMFF boxes is supported:

 ### ISO/IEC 14496-12:2012 (ISOBMFF)
 * free / skip